 This unnatural creation arose shortly after WW2, in the US ammunition plants could easily be converted into fertiliser factories and there was an excess of oil.
 The resulting cheap fertiliser resulted in a jump corn production and its price dropped.
 As the farm gate price for corn was protected by government subsidies the drop in price didn't result in a drop in production, in fact the opposite resulted and overproduction became the norm.
 To deal with this growing mountain of cheap corn they started feeding it to animals.
 The cheap price, the reduced growing time and the factory like conditions made a smooth beef production line which, together with the profit margin, delighted industrial agriculture.
 The rest as they say is history and the outcome is an unnatural system that results in an environmental and health disasters.

-Feedlots are a crime against animals who have to live in cages on top of their own dung and urine while being poisoned by food they aren't supposed to eat.
+Feedlots are a crime against animal rights.
+Animals have to live in cages on top of their own dung and urine and in the case of cattle be fed food they aren't supposed to eat.
 In addition to grain not being their natural food the grain they get is growing using chemicals on depleted soils using chemicals and is missing its own full requirement of nutrients (link to Depleted Soils).
 Feedlots also impact negatively on humans, they change the nutrient value of the meat they produce and expose people to the hormones and antibiotics that are fed to the cows.
 The saying "You are what you eat" applies equally to the plant, the cow and the human.

 Changes in the Feedlot

 There are some significant differences in the fat and composition of grass fed beef vs grain fed.

 Grass fed beef contains: